Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.

-During his tenure, UCSB has had 27 Major League Baseball draftees, three All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 36 All-Big West honorees.
+During his tenure, UCSB has had 39 Major League Baseball draftees, four All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015, Shane Bieber in 2016), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 44 All-Big West honorees.

 Andrew's success as a recruiter has been noted nationally.
 His 2012 recruiting class was ranked No. 12 in the country by Baseball America and No. 18 in the nation by Perfect Game.
 Both rankings were the highest in school history.
-In 2013, UCSB's recruiting class checked in at No. 39 while this past year's recruiting haul was tabbed as the No. 32 class in the country by Perfect Game.
+In all, Checketts has brought in nationally-ranked classes in five of his six seasons at UCSB, including top-20 classes in 2012, 2016, and 2017.

 Prior to the 2013 season, Checketts made an appearance on Baseball America's "Top 10 Head Coaches Under 40" while being named on Perfect Game's "Rising Head Coaches" lists in both 2012 and 2013.